SupposeNot/RAMP/RAMP 0.7 Release Notes.md

 **RAMP** package is free software; you can redistribute it and/or modify it under the terms of the [GNU General Public License](http://www.fsf.org/licenses/gpl.html) as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+If you use RAMP in your research, please cite it - you can get citation information in GAP by typing `Cite("RAMP")`.
+Of course, you should also cite GAP - type `Cite()` into GAP.

 ## Changes since 0.6.3

 - Fix to allow directed graphs as imputs to ViewGraph.